-Rental penetration continues to be a positive trend for the industry in the US as our customers have become accustomed to the flexibility of an outsourced model.
-Between 2010 and 2018, increased rental penetration effectively grew our end market by 20 to 25%.
+The trend of rental penetration in the US continues to be positive for the industry as our customers have become accustomed to the flexibility of an outsourced model.
+Between 2010 and 2019, increased rental penetration effectively grew our end market by 20 to 25%.
 We see this trend continuing, which will provide similar levels of market growth over the coming years.
-Rental still only makes up 50 to 55% of the US market compared to around 75% in the UK.
+Rental still only makes up around 55% of the US market compared to around 75% in the UK.
 However, this is a broad average with penetration levels ranging from single to low double-digit percentages for, say, floor scrubbers to 90%+ for large aerial equipment.
 We like specialty products because they are at the low end of this range, which provides greater scope for growth.
 We see the potential market penetration for rental equipment to be well over 60% in the US.
-The short-term drivers of this evolution are the significant cost inflation in recent years associated with the replacement of equipment, technical changes to equipment requirements that make rental more attractive, and health, safety and environmental issues which make rental more economical and just easier.
+The short-term drivers of this evolution are the significant cost inflation in recent years associated with the replacement of equipment, technical changes to equipment requirements that make rental more attractive and health, safety and environmental issues which make rental more economical and just easier.
 In addition, our customers are ever more used to renting equipment rather than owning it themselves.

 A fast growing market

-Canada is a relatively new and fast-growing market for us.
+Canada is still a relatively new and fast-growing market for us.
 The existing rental market is just over a tenth of the size of the US.
 But in the same way that the US has experienced structural growth as more and more types of equipment are rented for different applications, we expect similar trends in Canada in the longer term.
-Our share of the Canadian rental market is less than 3% and there is plenty of scope to develop this in the same way as in the US and we are growing rapidly.
-IHS Markit predicts Canadian rental revenue to grow between 4-5% annually through 2021.
+Our share of the Canadian rental market is around 4%.
+There is plenty of scope to develop this in the same way as in the US and we are growing rapidly.
+IHS Markit predicts Canadian rental revenue to grow between 4 and 6% annually through 2021.
 We anticipate growing more rapidly as we take market share and broaden our offering.

-The UK market is good but not great and, although we expect it to continue to grow, this will be at a more moderate pace, for the foreseeable future.
-A contributory factor is the uncertainty around Brexit.
+The UK market is more challenging and although we expect it to continue to grow, this will be at a more moderate pace for the foreseeable future.
+A contributory factor has been the continuing uncertainty around Brexit.
 Structural growth opportunities are more difficult to come by because of an already high level of rental penetration.
-Nonetheless, A-Plant continues to grow, making bolt-on acquisitions and also taking market share.
+Nonetheless, A-Plant continues to grow, making bolt-on acquisitions and taking market share.
+A-Plant also performs better and is more resilient than many of its peers.
 Given the good overall construction market, we will continue to invest responsibly in the UK market as we seek to increase market share and enhance returns.